dsccommunity/xPSDesiredStateConfiguration/source/Modules/DscPullServerSetup/README.md

-# DSCPullServer
+# DSCPullServerSetup

 The DSCPullServerSetup module contains utilities to automate DSC module and configuration document packaging and deployment on an enterprise DSC Pull Server, with examples.

-## Publish-DSCModuleAndMof cmdlet
+## Publish-DscModuleAndMof

-Use `Publish-DSCModuleAndMof` cmdlet to package a module containing DSC Resources that are present in `$Source` or in `$ModuleNameList` into zip files with version info, then publish them with MOF configuration documents that are present in `$Source` to the Pull server.
+Use `Publish-DscModuleAndMof` cmdlet to package a module containing DSC Resources that are present in `$Source` or in `$ModuleNameList` into zip files with version info, then publish them with MOF configuration documents that are present in `$Source` to the Pull server.